tldr-pages/tldr/pages/common/aws-dynamodb.md

 - To Delete an Item from the Table, you can use `delete-item` command:

 `aws dynamodb delete-item --table-name MyTable --key '{"ID": {"N": "1"}}'`

-- To Delete the Table, you can use `delete-table` command:

-`aws dynamodb delete-table --table-name MyTable`